-Scale armour was a type of metal armour that made use of a large number of small metal pieces.
+Scale armor was a type of metal armor that made use of a large number of small metal pieces.
 These pieces were typically riveted together and often attached to a backing of leather or some other materials so that the wearer could comfortably wear the armor.